 What side-effects of consuming cashews may be expected?

 - Eating too much cashews can result in gaining extra weight, therefore they should be consumed in moderation.
 You should control your daily intake and make sure it doesn’t exceed 1 oz.
 Taking into consideration that it’s inevitable for a pregnant woman to gain weight, some extra pounds can do harm both to you and your future child.

 - Overconsumption of this superfood can provoke problems with kidneys and gallbladder.

 This can be a result of presence of oxalates in these nuts.
 Oxalates tend to concentrate in body fluids and cause the above-mentioned problems.
 Pregnant women should be especially cautious.

 Why is it better to choose organic cashews?

 They are more nutrient rich and tasty.
 Even despite they are usually a little smaller in size as compared to non-organic, the concentration of the nutrients is higher.
-You can buy high quality organic cashews in our shop.

 How to eat cashews?

 There are hundreds of ways to eat these wonderfully delicious and healthy nuts.
 The high content of energy makes them a good snack.
 You can easily make cashew butter by blending up a handful of nuts in a blender until smooth.
 It will be a good addition to salads and fried dishes.